thalber/thalber/README.md

 ## Hello!

-This wasp that does...
-Various stuff.
+Does various stuff.
 So far mostly rain world mods, discord bots and misc utils.

-portfolio ish page with most links can be found <a href="https://thalber.github.io/self/">here</a>
+Portfolio ish page with most links can be found <a href="https://thalber.github.io/self/">here</a>.